Understand That You Need Documentation

 4. People Forget

 Each project takes some information as input and produces some information as output.
 If the source of the input information is only people and the output information is shared only in the team members' heads, it is risky.
-People tend to twist facts, both intentionally and unintentionally, and they forget, which both influence projects negatively.
-If the information is persisted, it cannot be malformed that easily.
+People tend to twist facts, both intentionally and unintentionally, and they forget, both of which influence projects negatively.
+If the information is recorded, it cannot be malformed that easily.

 Agile Traps